Keep current on the latest trends and developments in the digital credentialing movement.

 10.9 “Earner” means an individual or organization who is issued a Credential by Issuer.

-10.15 “User” means any individual or entity that accesses or uses the Credly Credentialing Platform under any Issuer account.
-The term “User” does not include individuals or entities when they are accessing or using the Credly Credentialing Platform or any Content under an Earner account or their own account, rather than under an Issuer account.
+10.13 “Administrator” means any individual or entity that accesses or uses the Credly System under any Issuer account.
+The term “Administrator” does not include individuals or entities when they are accessing or using the Credly System or any Content under an Earner account or their own account, rather than under an Issuer account.

 Keep current on the latest trends and developments in the digital credentialing movement.